Richard & Anne Garneys

 - Norwich Peardrop I

-All too often, the focus of the afficianado of monumental brasses is purely on the brass itself rather than the monument as a whole.
+All too often, the focus of the aficionado of monumental brasses is purely on the brass itself rather than the monument as a whole.
 When the monument is little more than the brass alone, this does not matter, but when the brass is very much a subsidiary part of the whole monument, it certainly does.
-Medieval wills make clear that that, in the case of floor brasses, the monument is the stone in which the brass is set, so the practice of separating a brass from its original floor slab to preserve it during the alteration of a church building may lead to the destruction of the floor slab that was the original monument that covered the burial place of those commemorated.
+More generally, medieval wills make clear that, in the case of floor brasses, the monument was the stone in which the brass was set.
+So separating a brass from its original floor slab to preserve it may lead to the destruction of the floor slab that was the original monument above the burial place of those commemorated.

-What is particularly notable about the this brass is the faithfulness with which the engraver copied the brass at Kenton.
-The two brasses are almost identical in width but that at Ringsfield is taller, accounted for by the semi-circular addition in the middle of the upper edge to encompass the height of the mermaid crest.
-The shields are of different sizes to the one at Kenton but, from the mouth scrolls downwards, the figures kneeling at the desks with their children behind them, barring a reduction in the number of daughters, are very close to those at Kenton as are the desks themselves.
-Was the engraver able to borrow the Kenton brass or did he employ some method of rubbing or dabbing to get a copy that he could use in his workshop?
+The faithful copying of the brass at Kenton is particularly notable.
+The two brasses are almost identical in width but that at Ringsfield is taller, because of the semi-circular addition in the middle of the upper edge to accommodate the mermaid crest.
+The shields are of different sizes to Kenton but, from the mouth scrolls downwards, the figures kneeling at the desks with their children behind them, barring a reduction in the number of daughters, are very close to those at Kenton as are the desks themselves.
+Was the engraver able to borrow the Kenton brass or did he employ some method of rubbing or dabbing to get a copy?

 Copyright: Jon Bayliss